 All businesses require a license to operate.
 The licensing requirements are different depending on where you live.
 You will probably need a state business license, but you may also need a city or county one.

-Most businesses start out as sole proprietorships, but you may consider starting out by incorporating your business as an LLC or C-corporation.
+Most businesses start as sole proprietorships, but you may consider starting out by incorporating your business as an LLC or C corporation.
 There are benefits and drawbacks to incorporation you should consider.

 The main advantage of incorporation is that it may protect your personal assets from liability if the business fails or if you are sued.
-The main drawback is that it requires extra paperwork, such as filing articles of incorporation, and it costs more.
+The drawbacks include that it requires extra paperwork, such as filing articles of incorporation, it costs more, and you’re required to have a board of directors and shareholders.

 If you’re dipping your toes into genealogical research as a side business, a sole proprietorship might be the best way to get started quickly.
 If you intend to make your genealogy business your main source of income, consider a more formal structure.